liuzhousi/FPGC4/Documentation/docs/asm.md

 The assembler compiles the assembly code to 32 bit machine instructions.
 The input file is currently code.asm, and the output is printed to stdout.

 ## Line types
 Each line is parsed on its own.
-There are four types of lines:
+There are five types of lines:

 - Includes
 - Comments